 Matcha, which directly translates to ‘powdered tea’ in Japanese, found its roots over one thousand years ago, when Japanese monks would consume the beverage, to maintain calm during meditation practice.
 In modern Japan, matcha, at the center tea ceremonies, continues to reflect Zen culture.
+It's also an incredibly popular ingredient in Japanese cooking classes in Sydney.
 Its signature green colour is the result of the slow growth of the leaves under shade, thus obtaining a greater chlorophyll density.
 Once harvested, the leaves are ground into fine powder, combined with hot water and whisked with a bamboo brush or ‘chasen’ to make tea.

 Garnering the attention of superfood lovers and others alike, matcha can be found in a slew of sweet and savoury dishes, from muffins to guacamole, the green powder is known to boost mental wellbeing, weight loss and even fight cancer, Alzheimers and dementia.

 When consumed daily, matcha supports the immune system, sustaining your body’s antioxidant levels.
 Its unique class of antioxidants ‘catechins’, specifically ‘epigallocatechin’ (EGC), can ward off agents which damage cell DNA, and thus reduce chance of cancer, and help fend of the signs of ageing.
 According to a study conducted by Tufts University, its high antioxidant level of 1573 units is far above food such as blueberries (93) and broccoli (31).

 Matcha promotes longer-term, sustainable energy.
 The drink lets you skip past coffee jitters, delivering natural caffeine throughout the body over a 6-8-hour period.
 L-Theanine amino acid found in matcha increases dopamine levels and boosts serotonin, enhances focus, balances your mood and reduces stress.